devenkumar1/AI-todo/README.md

 # AI Todo App

 A modern, full-stack Todo application with user authentication, built using React, Firebase Auth, and Firestore.
-Users can securely manage their todos, with real-time updates and a beautiful UI.User can get a quick summary of their pending tasks.
+Users can securely manage their todos, with real-time updates and a beautiful UI.
+User can get a quick summary of their pending tasks, powered by Google Gemini AI, and have the summary posted to a Slack channel.

 ---